safari packing guide

 Luggage:

-My advise is to stick to a soft, carry-on bags [they need to squeeze bags sometimes in the luggage compartment in the small bush planes] during your travel that has been used for years; no pangs when it comes with extra scratches or dust.
+My advise is to stick to a soft, carry-on bags [they need to squeeze bags sometimes in the luggage compartment in the small bush planes] during your travel.
 If you can only use one carry-on bag while keeping with your airline’s check-in policy [please check as each airline has different weight limits], more power to you.
 Otherwise, one carry-on bag/back-pack to keep essentials, clothing for a day or two [should your bags not arrive on time], and the other carry-on bag to check-in.

 Do not pack more than that if you can.
 If you can’t keep with the weight limit, tafadhali [please] let us know in advance.
 We can buy you freight weight which costs a little extra but at least you have more weight to work with.
 Photographers, we hear you!
 We do this often.